 10 ml Aperol

 Garnish with Brandied Black Cherries cooked and reduced into Cherry Heering (if you find nice brandied cherries or Luxardo Maraschino black cherries is fine too, as long as they’re not the cheap red plastic ones)

 The Irish Mermaid is a good cocktail.
 It’s balanced, complex and no single component dominates, though all are present if you look for them.
 It’s also approachable to the cocktail neophyte, but won’t bore a student of the hipster school of mixology.
 If you like Manhattan’s, you’ll like this.
 There is also an odd similarity to the Filby Cocktail, which is another cocktail I’ve spent time try to revive.
 And actually, the Irish Mermaid and Filby Cocktail would make great menu mates.

-Why a tea cup?
-Well, Max started serving this cocktail during tea time so I though it might be interesting to put the drink in a fine crystal coffee / tea cup.
-Drinking a cocktail in a glass with a handle instead of a stem is quite likeable, I might starting drinking more cocktails this way.
+Why a teacup?
+Well, Max started serving this cocktail during tea time so I thought it might be interesting to put the drink in a fine crystal coffee/tea cup.
+Drinking a cocktail in a glass with a handle instead of a stem is quite likeable, I might start drinking more cocktails this way.